 All visitors to Creswell Middle School MUST check in at the CMS office by "buzzing in" and getting permission to enter grounds.
 All visitors (including parents/guardians) are expected to act appropriately on campus.
 Visitors should NOT yell/scream at staff, make threats, or exhibit threatening behavior.
+At no time should visitors speak to any student (other than their own) without permission from the principal.
 Anyone in violation of this will be told to leave and may not be allowed back on campus.
 Law enforcement will be contacted when necessary.